Zaeb0s/epoll-socket-server/README.md

 - Socket: The Socket server class
 - Connection: Can be considered as a subclass of the client socket object

 The "on" functions are called by the ESocketS.Socket class at each specific event in a new thread.
 The functions does not need to be specified in the subclass.
-However I recommend not playing arround with the other bult in functions.
+However I recommend not playing around with the other bult in functions.
 ```python
 #!/bin/env python3
 import ESocketS